The Best TFSA Investment Options and Strategies for 2022

 Which Is the Best TFSA Investment for Me?

-Not having to pay tax on investments with the highest potential returns over the long term, unleashes the income potential of your investment.
-For that reason, if you have the ability to maximize your annual TFSA contributions, make it part of your long term strategy, and find a regular high-interest savings account to stash your emergency fund.
+Not having to pay tax on investments with the highest potential returns over the long term unleashes the income potential of your investment.
+For that reason, if you can maximize your annual TFSA contributions, make it part of your long-term strategy, and find a regular savings account to stash your emergency fund.

 If you’re not maximizing your TFSA contribution room or saving for the long term in your TFSA, then it’s a perfectly suitable place for short-term savings as well, especially with savings rates as high as they are right now.